The Energy Challenge on the Estate

 Energy resilience is an issue on the Wrexham Industrial Estate.
 Power distribution to, and around, the Estate is antiquated and unreliable, with the power lines to the Estate (pictured right) originally erected in the 1950’s.

-There is little spare power capacity to attract new, hi-tech businesses to the Estate, and without significant costly and lengthy upgrades, even existing businesses might find your ability to expand is hampered by a lack of power availability.
+There is little spare power capacity to attract new, hi-tech businesses to the Estate, and without significant costly and lengthy upgrades, even existing businesses might find their ability to expand is hampered by a lack of power availability.

 Businesses have no choice over how or where your power is generated.